r-mhjn/user-login-system/README.md

 ## Installation

-Use the package manager npm to install ExerTracker.
+Use the package manager npm to install all the dependencies.

 In the root folder